 HUD Laws now require very specific details of the transaction to be outlined in a closing or settlement statement.
 At least one day prior to the closing, the buyer has the right to review this statement, in order that consumers are aware of just what they’re being charged in fees at the closing and in financing interest for the term of the loan.
 Strict adherence to these laws will help you to avoid legal nightmares in the future.
 Be prepared at the closing, should the solicitor request you to show your proof of identity.
 The documents should be examined carefully before being provided to the buyer.
 The broker should verify the information and offer any input should they find errors or information lacking in the documents.

 Ready to close on the deal?
-Gather the seven documents you need when selling your house in Southern California and give Homesmith Group a call at (855) HOMESMITH (466-3764) or send us a message at any time!
+Gather the seven documents you need when selling your house in Greater Los Angeles and give Homesmith Group a call at (855) HOMESMITH (466-3764) or send us a message at any time!